igneus/gregoplus/README.md

 and contributions are not accepted.

 Fortunately, the database is publicly available.
-Thus *gregoplus* uses *GregoBase*'s database to make it's contents more accessible.
+Thus *gregoplus* uses *GregoBase*'s database to make its contents more accessible.
 The site is read-only.
-It doesn't attempt to replace *GregoBase*, but to provide additional tools for exploring it's contents.
+It doesn't attempt to replace *GregoBase*, but to provide additional tools for exploring its contents.

 Contributions are warmly welcome.
-Python has been chosen as implementation language, because it seems to be the scripting language of choice in the open source music engraving community.
+Python was chosen as implementation language, because it seems to be the scripting language of choice in the open source music engraving community.